erezsh/Preql/README.md

 ![alt text](logo_small.png "Logo")

-# Introducing PreQL
+# A relational query language for engineers and scientists

-PreQL (pronounced: Prequel) is an interpreted relational query language.
+Preql (pronounced: Prequel) is an interpreted relational query language.

 It takes the best parts of SQL, Pandas and GraphQL, and combines them into a single Typescript-like language that compiles into SQL at run-time.

 * Has the performance and abilities of SQL, and much more (* performance still needs work)
 * Programmer friendly syntax and semantics, inspired by Python and Javascript
 * Human-friendly errors, with gradual type-checking
-* Interface through Python, HTTP or Repl
+* Interface through Python, HTTP or a REPL environment with autocompletion

 # Alternative to SQL

 * Client-side first-order functions
 * Better errors
-* Saner syntax and type system
+* Saner syntax and type-system

 SQL() escape-hatch

-# Alternative to GraphQL

-Appropriate when using a single SQL database

 # Alterative to an ORM

+* Express yourself without syntax hacks and weird limitations
+* Use the full power and speed of SQL
+* Get your data already structured as a json (with nesting)

+# Alternative to GraphQL, when it's applied a single SQL database

+* More expressive

 # Limitations